Niterói: Bus

 The urban bus service is the only means of public transportation in the city of Niterói.
 There are just under fifty active lines, all operated by private companies.
 Most municipal bus lines have an end point in the center of Niterói (at the João Goulart Bus Terminal), or they pass through the center of Niterói.

 Ferry

 The sea crossing between Niterói and the city of Rio de Janeiro is made by two routes, both having as destination the Praça XV Station.
-The stations, in Niterói, are located in Araribóia Square, in the center and in the Charitas neighborhood.
-The crossing between Praça Araribóia and Praça 15 de Novembro is done by large boats, with capacity for up to 2,000 passengers, in a journey that lasts about twenty minutes.
+The stations, in Niterói, are located in Arariboia Square, in the center and in the Charitas neighborhood.
+The crossing between Praça Arariboia and Praça 15 de Novembro is done by large boats, with capacity for up to 2,000 passengers, in a journey that lasts about twenty minutes.

 Since 2006, the boats have been gradually replaced by large catamarans with a lower capacity (up to 1,200 passengers), but with a shorter crossing time of between 12 and 15 minutes.
 The crossing between the station of Charitas and that of the Praça 15 de Novembro× is done by small catamarans, being this service considered selective transport.